-As of September 30, 2019, we owned 114 properties, of which 59 carried Fixed Rate Mortgage Notes Payable with outstanding principal balances totaling \$752.9 million.
-Interest is payable on these mortgages at fixed rates ranging from 3.45% to 6.875%, with a weighted average interest rate of 4.03%.
-This compares to a weighted average interest rate of 4.07% as of September 30, 2018.
-As of September 30, 2019, the weighted average loan maturity of the Mortgage Notes Payable was 11.3 years.
-This compares to a weighted average loan maturity of the Mortgage Notes Payable of 11.7 years as of September 30, 2018.
+As of September 30, 2020, we owned 119 properties, of which 62 carried Fixed Rate Mortgage Notes Payable with outstanding principal balances totaling \$807.4 million.
+Interest is payable on these mortgages at fixed rates ranging from 3.00% to 6.875%, with a weighted average interest rate of 3.98%.
+This compares to a weighted average interest rate of 4.03% as of September 30, 2019.
+As of September 30, 2020, the weighted average loan maturity of the Mortgage Notes Payable was 11.1 years.
+This compares to a weighted average loan maturity of the Mortgage Notes Payable of 11.3 years as of September 30, 2019.

-As described in Note 3, during fiscal year ended September 30, 2019, we entered into three mortgages in connection with the acquisitions of properties in Trenton, NJ; Savannah, GA (FDX Ground) and Lafayette, IN.
-These three mortgages consisted of three 15 year fully-amortizing mortgage loans.
-These three mortgage loans originally totaled \$89.5 million, with an original weighted average mortgage loan maturity of 15.0 years and a weighted average interest rate of 4.21%.
+As described in Note 3, during fiscal year ended September 30, 2020, we entered into five mortgages in connection with the acquisitions of properties in the Indianapolis, IN; Columbus, OH; Greensboro, NC; Salt Lake City, UT and Oklahoma City, OK MSA's.
+These five mortgages consisted of one 10 year fully-amortizing mortgage loan, three 15 year fully-amortizing mortgage loans and one 18 year fully-amortizing mortgage loan.
+These five mortgage loans originally totaled \$110.3 million, with an original weighted average mortgage loan maturity of 16.0 years with interest rates ranging from 3.00% to 4.27% resulting in a weighted average interest rate of 3.69%.